Pairwise Sequential Randomization and Its Properties: Treatment Effect Estimation

-However, the fundamental problem in causal inference is that we only observe $y_i(T_i)$ for one particular $T_i$.
-Therefore, $\tau$ cannot be calculated directly.
-If we want to estimate $\tau$ using $y_i$, a natural choice is

-which is simply the difference between the sample means of the outcome variable $y_i$ for the different treatment groups.
+which is simply the difference in the sample means of $y_i$ for the different groups.
 One problem with $\hat{\tau}$ is that if there is an imbalance in the covariates, it will affect the accuracy of $\hat{\tau}$.
 For example, if we estimate the effect of a drug when the treatment 1 group contains mostly males and the treatment 2 group contains mostly females, then the estimated treatment effect $\hat{\tau}$ will not be able to exclude the effect of gender.
-In other words, the difference in the covariates will make $\hat{\tau}$ less accurate.

 To adjust for such an imbalance, we can use linear regression to estimate the treatment effect.
 That is, conditional on the treatment assignment $T_i$, each outcome variable is assumed to follow the model below: